pritchardn/windlass/Rerun/Explanation.md

 - Current behaviour to change reproducibility level is to reset all reproducibility values.
 I think this is reasonable since it avoids having a mismatching reproduciblity level and reproducibility data.
 I might also consider making it impossible to change this?
+- Should I program with type-hinting.
+It makes code more readable but is a fairly recent feature used only by editors
+- I am not sure how to handle unsupported options.
+Part of me wants to fit to the Python 'we are adults here' mentality but on the other hand, it is good practice to prepare for such situations.
+- My current 'supported' functionality is based on a single function.
+It could be possible to simply remove unsupported flags from the Enum as a cleaner solution?

 ## Added Code
 - daliuge-common